 Market segmentation for a restaurant is simply the process of dividing your entire customer base into smaller groups based on similar demographics or traits.

 Consider a country’s Olympic team.
 There isn’t a country on the planet that would throw its entire team into the 400m relay, because only a small subset of them will actually be any good at it.

 Instead, the team is segmented into groups, or categorized according to their talents.
 You need to do the same thing with your restaurant’s customer base if you want to achieve optimized marketing communication — or messaging that hits the right spot at the right time and via the most appropriate channel.

-Why segmentation comes before targeting and positioning
+Why restaurant market segmentation comes before targeting and positioning

-Targeting a customer base is something every ambitious business owner does, and this is typically carried out via a number of channels such as booking engines, social media and email.
+Targeting a customer base is something every ambitious business owner does, and this is typically carried out via a number of channels such as booking engines, social media, and email.

 Positioning is all about deciding what type of message you’ll use to communicate whatever it is you want to say.